Dukkah or Duqqa is a Middle-Eastern and Egyptian nut, herb, and spice blend used as a dip for bread and a condiment for veggies.

 Nutrition information is an estimate for the whole batch of Dukkah.

-– Make ahead: Dukkah is an excellent recipe to make ahead as it keeps well for several weeks.
-It’s great to have it in your pantry, ready to spice up your dinners.
+Make ahead: Dukkah is an excellent recipe to make ahead as it keeps well for several weeks.
+It’s great to have it in your pantry to spice up your dinners.

-– Room temperature: keep Dukkah in an airtight container (we use a sealed mason jar) at room temperature for about a month before it loses its fragrant texture and the flavors start to dwindle.
+Room temperature: Store Dukkah in an airtight container (we use a sealed mason jar) at room temperature for about a month before it loses its fragrant texture and the flavors start to dwindle.

-– Freezer: if you plan to store it for more than one month, then we recommend freezing it.
-To do so, transfer it into a freezer-friendly bag and freeze it for up to 6 months.
+Freezer: If you plan to store it for over a month, we recommend freezing it.
+Transfer it into a freezer-friendly bag and freeze it for six months.

 Nutrition

-If you liked this Dukkah recipe, you might also enjoy the following:
+If you liked this Dukkah recipe, you might also enjoy:

 Nico and Louise in the kitchen